Exceeding the Speed Limit

 Further offence of dangerous driving

-Drivers who excessively speed may also be charged with an offence of dangerous driving [Road Traffic Act 1961(SA) s 46], see Dangerous driving.
+Drivers who excessively speed may also be charged with an offence of dangerous driving [Road Traffic Act 1961(SA) s 46].
+See Dangerous driving.

 Proof of speeding

 Police will generally seek to prove a speeding offence through use of radar, laser devices, speed cameras or through the observation of a police officer.
 Speed cameras must be set up and photographs processed in accordance with the Road Traffic (Miscellaneous) Regulations 2014 (SA) [regs 32-36].
 There are also provisions to allow better detection of speeding on rural highways through the use of average speed evidence [Road Traffic Act 1961 ss 79B, 175A].
 Average speed evidence is calculated by measuring the speed of a vehicle between two separate speed camera locations rather than at a single point.
-Average speed camera locations can be situated from 14 to 50 km apart.
+Average speed camera locations can be situated from 14 to 50 kilometres apart.

 Specific evidentiary issues existed in 2018 in relation to the use of Lidar devices (devices used to measure speed).
 The evidentiary issue was rectified by the insertion of section 175(3)(baa) into the Road Traffic Act 1961 (SA) which commenced on 14 December 2018.
 Anyone affected by the evidentiary issue relating to the Lidar devices should seek legal advice.